Classical education charter schools on the rise in Florida with help from small, conservative Michigan college

-TAMPA, Fla. — “Yes, the classical academies are flourishing in the state of Florida, we hope to have many more,” Florida Governor Ron DeSantis said during his appearance at a leadership conference in Naples earlier this year.
+TAMPA, Fla. — "Yes, the classical academies are flourishing in the state of Florida.
+We hope to have many more," Florida Gov. Ron DeSantis said during his appearance at a leadership conference in Naples earlier this year.

 The conference was hosted by Hillsdale College, a small conservative Christian college in Michigan working to expand a classical education curriculum it describes as "instruction in western tradition" with a "firm grounding in civic virtue."